What will you be doing?

 to find out more about our flexible terms of employment.

-You can apply till the 5th of January.
-The first round of interviews is scheduled for the 10th of January.
+You can apply till the 2nd of February.
 The process comprises at least two (selection) rounds.
 After a positive selection, we will finish off the process by discussing terms and conditions of employment.
 We try to complete the interviews within 4 weeks.

 Has this vacancy sparked your interest?